My thoughts on sugar, and Jamie Oliver’s granola dust breakfast recipe

 They’ve overtaken the Americans, with a whopping seventy percent being overweight, and almost one-third registering as obese.
 In the poor districts, there are obese parents and malnourished children.
 And it doesn’t help that in Mexico, the fizzy pop is cheaper than a bottle of water or milk.

 Why am I ranting about all this?
-I'm not anti-sugar, not in the slightest.
-The last two recipes I published attest to that - gluten-free hazelnut and coffee cookies and 'The Elvis Sandwich' peanut butter, banana and bacon mini cakes.
+I’m not anti-sugar, not in the slightest.
+The last two recipes I published attest to that – gluten-free hazelnut and coffee cookies and ‘The Elvis Sandwich’ peanut butter, banana and bacon mini cakes.
+Not to mention these hazelnut chocolate pots with orange and rosemary, and this pear and hazlenut cake.

 There is always a place for sugar.
 In sweet treats – cakes, biscuits, chocolate.
 And who doesn’t love a dessert after dinner?
 We go to these things because we fancy that sweet hit.
 And they should be treated as just that – treats.
 The occasional reward we give ourselves because we’ve earnt it, and there’s nothing wrong with that.